Understanding the Community Scale Flood Maps

 Scale

-The PDF versions of the flood maps are produced at between 1:5 000 and 1:10 000 scale at A3 size within the AFA, as shown on the map.
+The PDF versions of the flood maps are produced at between 1:5 000 and 1:10 000 scale at A3 size within the APSFR, as shown on the map.
 This scale has been selected to permit users to view individual properties, streets, infrastructure assets, etc., and as it is compatible with the scale of the cadastral background mapping.

 The scale for the maps viewed directly on the web-viewer are user-defined and variable.